agoose77/notes/nuclear/theory/the-deuteron.md

 | 1   	| 1   	| $\set{0,\,1,\,2}$ 	|
 | 2   	| 0   	| $\set{2}$         	|
 | 2   	| 1   	| $\set{1,\,2}$     	|
-Evidently, there are four ways to couple $L$ and $S$ to produce $I=1$.
+It can be seen that there are four ways to couple $L$ and $S$ to produce $I=1$.
 In order to identify states which the deuteron can occupy, it suffices to look at the parity of the deuteron wavefunction, which experimentally is found to be even.
 To determine the parity of these states, let us first consider how the parity of a state ket $\ket{\alpha}$ affects the wavefunction $\psi$.
 If
 $$
 \psi(\vb{x}') = \braket{\vb{x}'}{\alpha}
 $$